cedy88/RecoilMacro/README.md

 a simple very small recoil macro with mouse_event.

-some people asked for this so i decided to make small repo for people who are new in c++.
+some people asked for this so i decided to make small repo for people who are new to c++.